Gastro Traveling: 5 Foodie Vacations for the Epicurious

-For you, food consumption is a form of art, and when you travel, you consider more than the weather, scenery and amenities—you look for places that can offer a cultural experience rich with new culinary offerings and local fare.
-While most travelers want to visit museums and monuments, foodies look for Michelin stars, cheese and wine pairings, and dishes created from local sourcing and foraging.
+For you, food consumption is a form of art, and when you travel, you consider more than the weather, scenery, and amenities—you look for places that can offer a cultural experience rich with new culinary offerings and local fare.
+While most travelers want to visit museums and monuments, foodies look for Michelin stars, vegan menus, and dishes created from local sourcing and foraging.

 Tips: Before you travel